Health and Safety - Safe Use of Chemicals

 Colleague Responsibilities

-To minimise any risk associated with substances, managers should ensure that colleagues report any of the following instances immediately:
+To minimise any risk associated with chemicals, managers should ensure that colleagues report any of the following instances immediately:

-Some substances, even though not classed as hazardous, may have a sensitising effect on certain individuals, creating adverse reactions or medical conditions such as dermatitis.
-Colleagues who suffer or suspect they have suffered such a reaction through the use of or exposure to any chemical or substance, must report it to their manager immediately.
+Some chemicals, even though not classed as hazardous, may have a sensitising effect on certain individuals, creating adverse reactions or medical conditions such as dermatitis.
+Colleagues who suffer or suspect they have suffered such a reaction by using or being exposed to any chemical, must report it to their manager immediately.

 Version Number |